openstack/openstack-manuals/doc/user-guide/source/cli_change_the_size_of_your_server.rst

       +-----+-----------+-----------+------+-----------+------+-------+-------------+----------+

 #.
 To resize the server, use the :command:`nova resize` command and add
    the server ID or name and the new flavor.
-Include the :option:`--poll` parameter to display the resize progress.
+Include the `--poll` parameter to display the resize progress.
 For example:

    .. code-block:: console